ta946/SublimeREPL-ssh/doc/index.rst

 You must install Leiningen to use Clojure integration.

-If your Leiningen installation is not system-global, you may need to tweak SublimeREPL configuration (via Preferences > Package Settings > SublimeREPL > Settings - User) so that we can find your lein binary::
+If your Leiningen installation is not system-global, you may need to tweak SublimeREPL-ssh configuration (via Preferences > Package Settings > SublimeREPL-ssh > Settings - User) so that we can find your lein binary::

     "default_extend_env": {"PATH": "{PATH}:/home/myusername/bin"}